MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/sdk-github.md

 ## Best practices for naming

-The C\# source code in the Retail SDK uses the Contoso namespace.
+The C\# source code in the Commerce SDK uses the Contoso namespace.
 Therefore, it's easier to distinguish Microsoft types and extension types.
 If your extension code references a type from the Microsoft binary, use **Microsoft.Dynamics** for the reference, to distinguish between Microsoft libraries and the libraries from the extension.
 The extension libraries must not begin with the **Microsoft.Dynamics** name.

 ## Deployment packages

-After extension development (CRT, Retail Server, database scripts, POS, and Hardware station), you can use the Retail SDK to generate deployment packages.
-Packages can be deployed to test, sandbox, and production environments.
-For more information, see [Create deployable packages](retail-sdk-packaging.md).
+After extension development (CRT, Retail Server, database scripts, POS, and Hardware station), you can generate deployment packages to deploy into test, sandbox, and production environments.
+For more information, see [Create deployable packages](../CSU-packaging.md).

 The following sample repositories contain code samples, templates, and tools that are required to extend or customize existing Commerce functionality.
 Samples are published to repositories in GitHub based on the Commerce extension components.
 You don't have to close these repositories, instead, you can download and use the samples and template projects.